A couple of weeks ago we took the shorter week of June 28 - July 2nd as an internal hackathon, with the typical hackathon rules:

 - try to stretch things a bit from what the platform can currently do

 The results were pretty great!

-Boris, Brooke and Phillip collaborated on a new note-taking app built using Fission called Moon Garden:
+Boris, Brooke and Philipp collaborated on a new note-taking app built using Fission called Moon Garden:

 A simple digital garden / second brain, powered by Fission's Webnative SDK.
 Includes

 - [[wikilinks]] for linking to other pages - excellent for writing documents and including references to other documents, even if they don't exist yet!